A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Introduction

-\paragraph{Contributions of this paper:} (i) In this work, we prove that a selection principle from the theory of differential inclusions turns the dual problem of BPDN into calculating the trajectory of an \emph{integrable} projected dynamical system, that is, whose trajectory and asymptotic limit can be computed exactly.
-Our results and extensive analysis culminate in Algorithm~1, an active set algorithm that computes the optimal dual solution to BPDN and recovers an optimal primal solution exactly.
-As a by-product, our results provide a novel solution method for solving a broad class of projected dynamical systems, which should find relevance to applications outside BPDN.

-(ii) We present a detailed perturbation analysis of solutions to BPDN (in terms of the hyperparameter and data) via a global continuation argument of solutions of the projected dynamical system characterizing BPDN.
-This yields a rigorous generalized homotopy algorithm for BPDN, as well as a novel greedy algorithm for computing feasible solutions to basis pursuit in strongly polynomial time.

-(iii) Our numerical experiments show that Algorithm~1 vastly outperforms the state of the arts in accuracy while also achieving the best overall performance, highlighting a key feature of Algorithm~1: it neither compromises accuracy nor computational efficiency.
+\paragraph{Contributions of this paper:} \textbf{(i)} We prove that a selection principle from the theory of differential inclusions turns the dual lasso problem into calculating the trajectory of an \emph{integrable} projected dynamical system, which we then calculate exactly.
+Our main results, which are presented in Section~\ref{sec:results}, culminate in Algorithm~\ref{alg:lasso}, an exact algorithm that computes the optimal primal and dual lasso solutions for any $t\geqslant0$ without homotopy.
+As a by-product, our results provide a novel solution method for solving a broad class of projected dynamical systems, which should find relevance to applications outside the scope of this work. \textbf{(ii)} We present in Section~\ref{sec:perturbations} a detailed continuation analysis of solutions of the projected dynamical system in terms of the hyperparameter $t$, thereby yielding a rigorous, generalized homotopy algorithm for the lasso problem. \textbf{(iii)} Our numerical experiments show that Algorithm~\ref{alg:lasso} vastly outperforms the state of the arts in accuracy while also achieving the best overall performance, highlighting a key feature of Algorithm~\ref{alg:lasso}: it neither compromises accuracy nor computational efficiency.